What is Dominant and Submissive

 Submissive is the name given to the person that will adopt a patient and powerless role.
 Other terms are bottom, servant, slave, student or victim.
 The main emphasis is that the submissive is subject to the orders and demands of the dominant.
 There is often a “safeword” designed to prevent the dominant from over-exercising too much physical or emotional pressure.

 The consent must be mutual as this practice is to be enjoyed despite the darker connotations behind it.
-Equipment such as collars, whips and ropes are often used in the practice but the goal is to enhance pleasure and not to cause pain or damage.
+Equipment such as collars, whips, and ropes are often used in the practice, but the goal is to enhance pleasure and not to cause pain or damage.
 Take a look at the best accessories for foreplay if you'd like to know more on the subject.
+It should be noted that many individuals who identify as submissive find empowerment and personal growth through these controlled experiences, fostering a deeper understanding of their own desires and boundaries.

 If you want to read similar articles to What is Dominant and Submissive, we recommend you visit our Sentimental relationships category.